Panda diplomacy: Pre-1950s

-The first instance of panda diplomacy in the modern era was arranged by Soong Mei-ling (Madame Chiang) in 1941.
+The first instance of panda diplomacy in the modern era was arranged by Soong Mei-ling (Madame Chiang) in 1941 during the Second Sino-Japanese War.
 China was under siege by Japan, the U.S. had been sending aid to the Kuomintang (Nationalist Government) in China, and Madame Chiang wanted a dramatic way of saying thank you.
 There had been previous pandas sent to the U.S., including one named Su Lin sold to the Brookfield Zoo in Chicago by Ruth Harkness in 1937, a second one named Mei-Mei brought back by Harkness in 1938 and also sold to the Brookfield Zoo, one named Pandora sent to the Bronx Zoo by David Crockett Graham in 1938, and a second named Pan sent to the Bronx Zoo in 1939.
 Besides the two live Pandas sent to the Bronx Zoo, Graham had also collected several skins and skeletons that were sent to the Smithsonian.

 In the summer of 1941, Madame Chiang enlisted David Crockett Graham to capture a live panda.
 Eventually, two were caught.
 After spending some time at Graham's house in Chengdu, they were brought to Chongqing for a formal handover to a representative of the Bronx Zoo.
-William J. Dunn, a CBS radio reporter, was in Chongqing at the time and was enlisted to emcee the ceremony, which would air on both radio XGOY, "The Voice of China," and CBS Radio.
+William J. Dunn, a CBS radio reporter, was in Chongqing at the time and was enlisted to emcee the ceremony, which would air on both radio XGOY, "The Voice of China", and CBS Radio.
 To ensure the program aired during prime time in the U.S., it originated from Chongquing at 4 a.m. local time.
 Annalee Whitmore, then working as publicity manager for United China Relief, interviewed the participants and wrote the transcript.
 The broadcast was to include Madame Chiang, her sister Soong Ai-ling (Madame Kung), David Crockett Graham, and John Tee-Van from the Bronx Zoo.
 The plan was to transmit the XGOY signal to an RCA communications centre in Manila and then on to San Francisco; however, on the morning of November 9, 1941, the engineers were unable to confirm reception from Manila.
 The broadcast began as planned, but atmospheric conditions prevented the broadcast from reaching the United States.

 The pandas were flown to Hong Kong under cover of night and from there to the Philippines on Pan Am's Hong Kong Clipper.
 From there, they took a circuitous six-week route by ship to San Francisco.
 Unfortunately, while they were en route, Pearl Harbor was bombed; and, when they arrived in San Francisco in late December 1941, front-page news was all about war.
 While the pandas did get attention, they weren't at the top of the news across the nation as had been hoped.
-The bears were officially received by the Bronx Zoo on December 30, 1941, and five months later, following a national contest, they were named Pan-dee and Pan-dah.
+The bears were officially received by the Bronx Zoo on December 30, 1941, and five months later, following a national contest, they were named Pan-dee and Pan-dah by 11-year-old Nancy Lostutter of Columbus, Indiana.